 - Courtney Seiter from Buffer wrote about their company process in FastCompany: How Changing One Word In Job Descriptions Can Lead To More Diverse Candidates

 - Brittany Laughlin, with USV, has a great article on defining what diversity means to your company, and how language matters, as well as how to create a company culture that embraces diversity.

 - Laurie Voss wrote great guidelines about writing job posts for diversity and even created an open source repo of former job descriptions to help you.

 - Textio is a platform that aids in "spell checking" for unconscious bias.

-- Facebook has actually released a suite of videos and resources around unconscious bias, called Managing Bias, addressing job postings to in-person meetings to on-the-job interactions.
+- Facebook has actually released a suite of videos and resources around unconscious bias, called Managing Unconscious Bias, addressing job postings to in-person meetings to on-the-job interactions.

 Don't like these examples?
 Write your own!
 The main point here is that language matters.
 Women can be (and are) all of these things in the "average" sections: competitive, dominant, and strong, but it's worth noting that this wording is often a cue for an atmosphere and culture that is unwelcoming.
 (H/T Thomas H. Ptacek for a critical conversation about these words as "gendered."
-He suggested not removing words such as competitive, especially if the environment IS competitive, and you're seeking candidates that thrive in that environment.
-He advised that paying attention to the language you use, and what it signals, is critical to finding great candidates).
+We agree on the following points: not removing words such as competitive, especially if the environment IS competitive, and you're seeking candidates that thrive in that environment, and that paying attention to the language you use, and what it signals, is critical to finding great candidates).

 There's no universal "right answer" for the exact wording that is best.
 Look back at your company's mission, values, and goals for guideposts on the best ways to explain what you're looking for, and to entice people to your company and its culture.